 To complete a project or sales order you may need to produce several different parts in different quantities.
 Each part can require a series of production steps, with their own program or work instruction, input material, and tools or fixtures.
 M-Box helps you organize the complete process with clear scheduling and file maintenance.
 This article explains how.

 A project can have several Customer Orders.
-This may be different products or repeat orders.
+For example, if the customer orders multiple products or when there are repeat orders.

-Your company may start with a single Activity Unit called: “Production”.
+Your company may start with a single Operational Department (for example: “Production”)

-However, when you have different departments with their own managers and output responsibility, you may prefer to work with more Activity Units that follow your department structure.
-If there are certain machines that need to be used by more then 1 department, the Activity Unit structure will be different from the department structure.
+However, when you have different departments with their own managers and output responsibility, you follow your department structure.

 You may choose to produce a different quantity from the customer order: